aurorusidk/starling/DESIGN.md

 ```

 `unbox()` will error if the value is `nil`.

-## Ranges
-Ranges use the syntax `[x:y]`.
-The lower bound is inclusive and the upper bound is exclusive, as in many other languages.

 ## Loops
 TBD - Starling will not feature traditional `for` loops.